lorossi/random-pollock/README.md

 Also, the particles are split in a few different layers, behaving in completely different ways and not interacting at all with each other.
 This adds a lot of variance.

+I would like to know how man times each pixel gets painted on.
+Luckily there's no way to know that since pixels are weightless.

 ## One big answer to end all questions

 *Did I manage to do it?* Well, you tell me by yourself.
 You can try the generator by yourself [here]() (click to generate a new painting and press the button to save it) or take a look at some of the pre-rendered and pre-saved videos and images [on my Instagram account](https://www.instagram.com/lorossi97/)